smutch/snakedoc/docs/source/index.rst

 |

-`Snakemake`_ workflows can be completed beasts.
-They can quickly become complex and opaque to users.
-Having good documentation explaining what each rule is doing, what assumptions are being made, and what parts can be configured are important for reproducable, understandable, and reusable code. `Snakedoc`_ aims to help with this by:
+`Snakemake`_ workflows can be completed beasts and somewhat opaque to new users.
+Having good documentation explaining what each rule is doing, what assumptions are being made, and what parts can be configured are important for reproducable, understandable, and reusable workflows. `Snakedoc`_ aims to help with this by:

 1. Encouraging developers to write contextual and useful docstrings inline with their rules.